User Guide

 INDEX. - The index refers to the index number shown in the displayed person list.

-- Tag matching is case-insensitive. (e.g.
+- Tag matching is case-insensitive (e.g.

-friendsandFRIENDSare considered the same). - If some tags already exist, only new ones are added.
+- If some tags already exist, only new ones are added.
 A message will show which tags were added and skipped.

 - If all tags already exist, an error message will be shown and no changes will be made.